Skip to content

 Additional Information

 Children typically bite into a firework getting only a taste amount of the contents into the mouth.
-Most often, very little of the firework is actually ingested due to the unpleasant taste.
+Most often, very little of the firework is ingested due to the unpleasant taste.
 A common call to the poison center involves children eating “snake fireworks”, both from the package or the ashes left after it is used.
 Most of these ingestions do not cause any harm beyond minor stomach upset.
-Calls about the many other types of fireworks involve children biting through the paper tube, causing the powder inside to get inside their mouth.
-In most cases there is only a small amount ingested, so no serious symptoms are expected.
-A bite into the popular sparkler usually doesn’t cause symptoms other than possible slight oral irritation.
-In fact, the main concern with fireworks is the heat created and risk for a burn or injury to the skin or eyes.
-Sometimes the mouth can be burned if the hot, metal stick is accidentally tasted after use (most often with a sparkler).
+Calls about the many other types of fireworks involve children biting through the paper tube, causing the powder inside to get inside their mouths.

 If you find your child chewing on a firework, do not panic.
-Take it away from them, wipe out the mouth with a soft, wet cloth and give them some water to drink.
+Take it away from them, wipe out the mouth with a soft, wet cloth, and give them some water to drink.
 If problems start or you have questions, call the Missouri Poison Center right away at 1-800-222-1222.
-The poison center is open all day, every day for poisoning emergencies and questions
+The poison center is open all day, every day for poisoning emergencies and questions.

 Take The Missouri Poison Center With You